open-mmlab/mmpretrain/docs/en/advanced_guides/evaluation.md

 ## Add new metrics

-MMClassification supports the implementation of customized evaluation metrics for users who pursue higher customization.
+MMPretrain supports the implementation of customized evaluation metrics for users who pursue higher customization.

 You need to create a new file under `mmpretrain/evaluation/metrics`, and implement the new metric in the file, for example, in `mmpretrain/evaluation/metrics/my_metric.py`.
 And create a customized evaluation metric class `MyMetric` which inherits [`BaseMetric in MMEngine`](mmengine.evaluator.BaseMetric).